GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 ## Duplicating a post with empty fields

-The query above will return an error whenever a piece of data is not exported.
+The query above will return an error when a connection field is empty, as the dynamic variable will not be exported.

-For instance, passing variable `$postId` for a post without a featured image, field `featuredImage` will be `null`, and so `id @export(as: "featuredImageID")` will never be executed:
+For instance, when the post to duplicate does not have a featured image, field `featuredImage` will be `null`, and so `id @export(as: "featuredImageID")` will never be executed:

 ```graphql
 query GetPostAndExportData($postId: ID!) {